SleepPolar/SimpleConditionVerifier/README.md

 - If `trueCondition`, or `trueCondition` is `true`, then that parenthesis will return `true`

 ### Defining the base as AND
-You could also achieve the same end result by evaluating the conditions but defining the base as "AND" instead of "OR".
+You could also achieve the same end result by evaluating the conditions but defining the base as **`"AND"`"** instead of **`"OR"`**.
 You are free to choose the one you want, but it would be better to use the one that is easiest to understand in your case
 That could be something like this:

 **((true && (false || false)) || (true && false && (false || true)) || ((true || true) && false)) && false**